How the Canvas Works

 4. Editing & Refinement

 Edit your script directly in the editor.
 Use quick actions and highlight-and-improve to refine specific sections.
+Be specific with your requests—"make this hook more surprising" works better than "make this better."

 Choosing Your AI Model